MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EditorialStatus.md

 - **In review (store)**
   - **What this means:** The store associated with this campaign is under editorial review.
-  - **How to fix it:** The Microsoft Advertising team performs editorial reviews as quickly as possible—typically within a day.
+  - **How to fix it:** The Microsoft Advertising team performs editorial reviews as quickly as possibleâ€”typically within a day.
 After we've completed the review, we'll change the status of the store.

 - **Keyword paused**
   - **What this means:** No ads are running for this keyword because the keyword is set to **Pause**.